 When paired with fresh, organic vegetables instead of deep-fried tortilla chips, this guacamole is one of the healthiest dishes you can eat.
 With a few select seasonings, it’s delicious too!

 Guacamole can be as simple or complex as you want to make it, hence all the ingredient options here.
 When short on time, just follow the super-easy recipe below – you’ll be amazed at how delectable a 3-ingredient guac can be.

 - 2 to 3 avocados

-- Optional: lemon or lime juice, to taste
+- Lemon or lime juice, to taste

-- Optional: chopped tomato and/or chopped red onion
+- Chopped tomato and/or red onion

 Serve guacamole in a small center dish surrounded by a bed of fresh chopped vegetables – celery stalks and cucumber rounds make great “chips,” as do slices of bell pepper and carrot rounds.

 This Super-Easy Guac also makes a delicious avocado toast spread!